Teamwork Needed to Fight Climate Change

 The pandemic may have reduced some of the effects of energy consumption, but what happens when it’s over?
 Unfortunately, global warming will increase unless we adjust the way we’re living.
 Let’s combine efforts and do our part to prevent climate change.

-April 22nd is the 50th anniversary of Earth Day.
+April 22nd is Earth Day.
 Learn more of the facts and ways you can help at EarthDay.org.